 The capital city of Madagascar, the exotic island from the Indian Ocean, is considered to be the city with the best sunset on the planet.
-It has a load of historical sites, most of them being from the french ocupation.
-It is also the connecting point with the main beaches of the island.
+It has a load of historical sites, most of them being from the French occupation.